-- 100. The time of supply of imported services is due when payment is made by the recipient of that service to the extent covered by the payment made. - 101.
-If the recipient is a taxable person, he has to declare both input tax and output tax in his GST return and pay the tax not later than the last day of the following month after the end of his taxable period where the payment for the supply of imported services is made to the supplier.
+97. If the recipient is a taxable person, he has to declare both input tax and output tax in his GST return and pay the tax not later than the last day of the following month after the end of his taxable period where the payment for the supply of imported services is made to the supplier for imported services before 1st January 2016.